Gabriel Bonfim: Ultimate Fighting Championship

 In his promotional debut, Bonfim faced Mounir Lazzez on January 21, 2023, at UFC 283.
 He won the fight via a guillotine choke in round one.

 Bonfim faced Trevin Giles on July 29, 2023, at UFC 291.
 He won the fight via a guillotine choke in round one.

 Bonfim faced Nicolas Dalby on November 4, 2023, at UFC Fight Night 231.
 He lost the fight via technical knockout in round two.
 This bout was earned him the Fight of the Night bonus.

 Bonfim faced Ange Loosa on July 13, 2024, at UFC on ESPN 59.
 He won the fight via unanimous decision.

 Bonfim was scheduled to face Rinat Fakhretdinov on February 15, 2025, at UFC Fight Night 251.
 However, Fakhretdinov withdrew from the fight due to an undisclosed injury and was replaced by Khaos Williams.
 He won the fight after he choked Williams unconscious via a brabo choke in round two.
 This win earned him the Performance of the Night award.

 Bonfim faced Stephen Thompson on July 12, 2025, at UFC on ESPN 70.
 He won the fight via split decision.
 12 out of 14 media outlets scored the bout for Thompson.

 Bonfim was scheduled to face Randy Brown on October 11, 2025, at UFC Fight Night 261.
 However, the bout was moved to UFC Fight Night 264 on November 8, 2025, to serve as the main event.
 He won via technical knockout in the second round.
 This fight earned him another Performance of the Night award.

+Bonfim faced the former UFC Welterweight Champion Belal Muhammad in the main event of UFC Fight Night 278 on June 6, 2026.
+He won the fight by unanimous decision.

+Bonfim is scheduled to face Sean Brady in the main event on November 7, 2026 at UFC Fight Night 293.